Morse-Bott inequalities, Topology Change and Cobordisms to Nothing: Bordism Topology and Morse-Bott Inequalities

 for some $\mathsf{R}(t)\in\mathbb{Z}_{\geq 0}[t]$.
 Note that evaluating at $t=-1$, we have $ \chi(\mathcal{B}_{n+1})=\chi(\mathcal{C}_n)+\sum_{j=1}^l(-1)^{\lambda_j}\chi(\mathfrak{C}_j)$, with $\chi(\mathcal{M})$ the Euler characteristic of $\mathcal{M}$.

-Topology changes occur when internal cycles shrink over critical submanifolds $\mathfrak{C}$ of $\rho$, with $\dd \rho=0$ indicating that such cycle no longer ``propagates'' as we move towards the BoN/EotW brane.
+Topology changes occur when internal cycles $\mathcal{A}\subseteq\mathcal{C}_n$ shrink over critical submanifolds $\mathfrak{C}$ of $\rho$, with $\dd \rho=0$ indicating that such cycle no longer ``propagates'' as we move towards the BoN/EotW brane.
 The dimensionality of the ``disappearing'' cycle is given by $c+\lambda-1$, where $c=\dim\mathfrak{C}$ and $\lambda$ its critical index, as $\lambda-1$ dimensions shrink (one has to discount the radial direction) over the $c$-dimensional base the cycle is fibered over.
 Furthermore, apart from this $(c+\lambda-1)$-cycle $\mathcal{A}$ that shrinks (what we could interpret as a cobordism for $\mathcal{A}$ into nothing), the dual $(n-c-\lambda+1)$-cycle $\mathcal{A}'$ also disappears, not shrinking \emph{per se} but being interpreted now as a chain with boundary at $\mathcal{C}$.
-This results in a reduction of the homology groups $H_{c+\lambda-1}(\rho^{-1}(r);\mathbb{Z})$ and $H_{n-c-\lambda+1}(\rho^{-1}(r);\mathbb{Z})$ for $r$ smaller and larger than $r_*$, with $r_*$ the location of the critical point, which translates into a lowering (not necessarily by a unit) of the respective Betti numbers and/or torsion ranks.
+This results in a reduction of the homology groups $H_{c+\lambda-1}(\rho^{-1}(r);\mathbb{Z})$ and $H_{n-c-\lambda+1}(\rho^{-1}(r);\mathbb{Z})$ for $r$ smaller and larger than $r_*$, with $r_*$ the location of the critical point.
+This translates into a lowering (not necessarily by a unit) of the respective Betti numbers and/or torsion ranks.
 We will revisit this cycle shrinking/transforming into a chain with boundary interpretation when discussing flux potentials and their fate after topology changes in section \ref{ss:IIB Riemann}.

-Analogously, it could be the case that the topology change results in the creation of some cycle (and its dual), as occurs in Figure \ref{ff.exS12} or by the nucleation of a baby Universe that might reattach later or not, but both of these cases the cobordism into nothing will feature more topology changes than necessary.
+Analogously, it could be the case that the topology change results in the creation of some cycle (and its dual), as occurs in Figure \ref{ff.exS12}, but for these cases the cobordism into nothing will feature more topology changes than necessary.

-The number $l$ of critical submanifolds will corresponds to the number of topology changes (including the ultimate collapse into nothing), so impossibility to satisfy \eqref{e.MorseBottIneq} with $l=1$ means an intermediate topology change must occur.
-Note that the index of the critical submanifold is given by $\lambda+c-1=n$, as all dimensions must close at the top of the BoN/EotW brane.
+The number $l$ of critical submanifolds will correspond to the number of topology changes (including the ultimate collapse into nothing), so impossibility to satisfy \eqref{e.MorseBottIneq} with $l=1$ means an intermediate topology change must occur.
+Note that the index of the final critical submanifold is given by $\lambda+c-1=n$, as all dimensions must close at the top of the BoN/EotW brane.

 Inequalities \ref{e.MorseBottIneq} only consider the free part of the homology groups (i.e. the Betti numbers), with the torsion ranks not entering into account.
 While most of the examples considered will not feature torsion, one would expect that bordisms with torsion will probably require additional topology changes in order to get rid of this topological charge.
 Unfortunately, to our knowledge there are not results concerning Morse-Bott inequalities for manifolds with boundary \emph{and torsion} in the Mathematics literature.
 The closest result are the \emph{Morse-Pitcher inequalities} \cite{Pitcher} for closed manifolds without boundary (but with torsion).
 Having $\rho:\mathcal{M}_n\to\mathbb{R}$ a \emph{Morse} function (this is, critical loci will be isolated points rather than general submanifolds, as in Morse-Bott functions), then